jurios/laravel-filters/README.md

 }
 ```

+Again, we are using here `CollectionFilters` instead of `QueryFilters` as we are working with `Collections`.

 ## 4 - Custom filters
 Until now, we described the default behaviour.
 No code is needed.
 Everything is working under the hood.
 However, sometimes you would like create more filters or overriding the existing ones.
-This is really easy, just extend the QueryFilters or CollectionFilters class and create your own methods.
+This is really easy, just extend the `QueryFilters` or `CollectionFilters` class and create your own methods.

-Usually, you will have an extended QueryFilters class for each Model as each Model will have its own custom
+Usually, you will have an extended `QueryFilters` class for each Model as each Model will have its own custom
 filters and requirements.
 And you will have an extended CollectionFilters for each Collection you have in your
 project.